mui/material-ui/docs/pages/blog/date-pickers-stable-v5.md

 ## What to expect next?

-After working on stability and developer experience, we’re now pushing to improve the components’ usability.
+After working on stability and developer experience, we’re now pushing to improve the components usability.

 We’ve been exploring different approaches and implementations for the date fields, and we’ll soon release a v6 alpha version to start iterating on the new and improved components.